data-edu/data-science-in-education/README.md

 * Identify and apply solutions to education data’s unique challenges, such as cleaning datasets and working with private student data
 * Apply a basic analytic workflow through practice with education datasets
 * Be thoughtful, empathetic, and effective when introducing data science techniques in their education jobs

+1. Introduction: Who Are Data Scientists in Education?

+    - The Challenge of Data Science in Education
+    - Meeting the Challenge

+2. How to Use This Book

+    - Read the Book Cover to Cover
+    - Pick a Chapter That is Useful for Your Level of Experience and Start There*
+    - Read Through the Walkthroughs and Run the Code
+    - Mention of why we're using the Tidyverse
+    - Mention of the benefits of keeping R up-to-date, learning to deal with functions that are no longer supported, and proactively writing code so it is easier to update in response to new versions

+3. What is Data Science in Education?

+    - Example #1: Leading Office Culture Toward a Data-Driven Approach
+    - Example #2: Helping School Districts Plan to Meet Their Goals
+    - Example #3: Doing and Empowering Research On Data Scientists in Education

+4. Unique Challenges

+    - Challenges common to doing data science in any domain
+    - Lack of Processes and Procedures
+    - Few Guidelines From Research and Evaluation
+    - Limited Training and Educational Opportunities
+    - The Complex and Messy Nature of Educational Data
+    - Ethical and Legal Concerns
+    - Analytic Challenges

+5. Foundational Skills: Track One (Getting Started)

+    - Downloading R and RStudio
+    - Check That It Worked
+    - Help, I'm Completely New to Using R / RStudio!
+    - Creating Projects
+    - Packages
+    - Installing and Loading Packages
+    - Running Functions from Packages

+6. Foundational Skills: Track Two (Welcome to the Tidyverse)

+    - Loading Data from Various Sources
+    - Saving Files
+    - Processing Data
+    - Communicating / Sharing Results With R Markdown
+    - Configuring R Studio
+    - Getting Data Into and Out of R

+7. Walkthrough #1: Analyzing Gradebook Data Using the Data Science Framework

+8. Walkthrough #2: Understanding Student Motivation to Learn Using Multi-Level Modeling

+9. Walkthrough #3: Understanding Online Course Motivation with Machine Learning

+10. Walkthrough #4: Creating Network Graphs of Simulated Data

+    - Add a discussion of use cases for network analysis to our existing social media example

+11. Walkthrough #5: Exploring Nationally- and Internationally-Representative Data

+12. Walkthrough #6: Looking at Longitudinal Data

+13. Solutions for Adapting Data Science Techniques in Education

+    - Matching your analytic strengths to the data needs of your organization
+    - The change process
+    - Understanding the culture of your organization
+    - Building a network
+    - To code or not to code
+    - A practical guide to introducing new analytic techniques

+14. Teaching Data Science

+    - A Pedagogical Framework for Data Science Education

+15. Resources

+    - Books
+    - Websites and Web-based Resources
+    - Courses and Communities

+16. Learning More

+    - Work in the Open
+    - Welcoming Others
+    - Asking For and Receiving Help
+    - Adopting a Growth Mindset

+# Contributing

+- Check the [planning](/planning/) folder for process- and outline-related information.

+- This project started in the #dataedu [Slack channel](https://dataedu.slack.com/) - please get in touch to join!

 **Git Issue Labels**